-It is common in the first few days after birth, for the umbilical cord to appear gelatinous, moist and shiny, and to have a white or yellow color.
-It will then become dry, hardened and black over time.
+It is common for the umbilical cord stump to appear gelatinous, moist and shiny, and to have a white or yellow color.
+It will then become dry, hardened and black as the days go by.

-The umbilical cord requires care and monitoring until it falls off, as while it remains attached, there is a risk for infections and inflammation.
-It is important to consult a pediatrician if the newborn's umbilical cord develops yellow discharge or if the skin around it becomes red.
+It is important to consult a pediatrician if the newborn's umbilical cord stump develops yellow discharge or if the skin around it becomes red, as these are signs of infection.

 Care considerations